ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/transform.md

 -  problems that require a little bit of investigation by the Java developer but are within the knowledge domain of the Java developer
 -  problems that may require some knowledge of the original application and thus may require some collaboration with the COBOL application developer

 **Note:** The LLM used by watsonx Code Assistant for Z is constantly improved and is updated frequently.
 It is expected that the number of problems to resolve will decrease over time as the LLM improves- in fact, **there is always the chance that recent model updates might cause the results that are returned during the lab to differ from what is documented here, in which case the instructions as shown here may not work correctly!
 If this occurs, the instructors will tell the students during the lab what alterations to the lab instructions are necessary in order to resolve the problems.
-(Or they'll tell you to go home early if they can't figure it out.)**.
-The remainder of this section lists the problems that we expect you to have to contend with, subject to the previous disclaimer.
+(Or they'll tell you to go home early if they can't figure it out.)**  The remainder of this section lists the problems that we expect you to have to contend with, subject to the previous disclaimer.

 1. Select *View->Problems* from the VS Code menu to see a list of problems in the bottom portion of VS Code.